-Several studies tested PCT changes in postoperative ileus stage.
+Several studies tested PCT changes postoperative ileus stage.
 After abdominal surgery, a physiological temporary absence of the normal intestinal contractile movements occurs (Maruna et al. 2005, Fraško et al. 2004).
-This type of ileus spontaneously resolves within 2 - 3 days after bowel motility returns to normal.
+This type of ileus spontaneously resolves within 2-3 days after bowel motility returns to normal.
 This is a markedly different situation from our patients, because observed PCT induction during postoperative ileus is a part of a systemic inflammatory response syndrome (SIRS) to surgical stress.
-Several studies including our previous observation (Maruna et al. 2002) described the kinetics and the amount of PCT induced after elective surgery and trauma.
+Several studies including our previous observations (Maruna et al. 2002) described the kinetics and the amount of PCT induced after elective surgery and trauma.
 The up-regulation and release of proinflammatory cytokines after surgery has been shown to play an important role in postoperative ileus.
-E.g., colorectal surgery is associated with higher levels of IL-6 than any other operation and is often associated with postoperative ileus.
+For example, colorectal surgery is associated with higher levels of IL-6 than any other operation and is often associated with postoperative ileus.
 The postoperative ileus was described on animal models (Wehner et al. 2005).
-Mild intestinal manipulation in rodents initiates the up-regulation of proinflammatory cytokines, and increases the release of kinetically active mediators (nitric oxide and prostaglandins), all of that results in the recruitment of leukocytes and suppression in motility.
+Mild intestinal manipulation in rodents initiates the up-regulation of proinflammatory cytokines, and increases the release of mediators kinetically active (nitric oxide and prostaglandins), which results in the recruitment of leukocytes and suppression of motility.

-Our clinical study is the first observation evaluating plasma PCT changes induced by ileus in non post-surgical period.
+Our clinical study is the first observation evaluating plasma PCT changes induced by ileus in non-post-surgical period.
 The diagnosis of ileus was based on medical history, typical symptoms, physical exam, and testing including X-ray, ultrasonography and/or computed tomography scan, eventually colonoscopy.
-Blood sample collection was realized before any invasive procedure to check off potential other factors interacting with stress humoral response.
+Blood sample collection was realized before any invasive procedure to check off other potential factors interacting with stress humoral response.
 Similarly, other SIRS modifying factors as blood transfusion were excluded.
-Ileus may be associated with a peritoneal infection influencing both local and systemic cytokine responses, that is why these patients had to be eliminated from our tested groups.
-Patients with clinical or laboratory signs of abdominal or other inflammation were excluded from this study.
+Ileus may be associated with a peritoneal infection influencing both local and systemic cytokine responses, therefore these patients had to be eliminated from our stuided groups.
+Patients with clinical or laboratory signs of abdominal or other inflammation were also excluded from this study.

-Both obstructive and vascular ileus is accompanied with an elevation of PCT; nevertheless its concentrations don't reach levels typical for systemic inflammation.
+obstructive and vascular accompanied by an elevation of PCT.
+However, its concentrations do not reach levels typical for systemic inflammation.
 What is a mechanism of PCT induction in patients with ileus?
-Soybel (2003), Wehner (2005) and other revealed that ileus is associated with the locally increased expression of inflammatory cytokines and chemokines, a leukocyte infiltration into the muscularis, and the release of mediators from resident and infiltrating leukocytes.
-These mediators may vice-versa directly inhibit intestinal smooth muscle contractility and accomplish the course of ileus.
+Soybel and Zinner (2003), Wehner et al. (2005) and other revealed that ileus is associated with the locally increased expression of inflammatory cytokines and chemokines, a leukocyte infiltration into the muscularis, and the release of mediators from resident and infiltrating leukocytes.
+These mediators may directly inhibit intestinal smooth muscle contractility and accomplish the course of ileus.
 Our study documents both relatively mild elevations of plasma proinflammatory cytokines and insignificant correlation between cytokine and PCT plasma levels.
-These findings suggest that cytokine responses take place in a local milieu without more remarkable systemic cytokine network activation.
-On the other hand, this intestinal production of inflammatory mediators may stimulate PCT formation both in intestinal macrophages and in hepatocytes via portal system.
+These findings suggest that cytokine responses take place in a local milieu without a more remarkable systemic cytokine network activation.
+On the other hand, this intestinal production of inflammatory mediators may stimulate PCT formation in both intestinal macrophages and hepatocytes via portal system.